Authenticity helps cultivate more joy and happiness.

 A topic that really resonated with me from the book is the need for play.
 Play effects our level of enjoyment in life but it also effects our level of creativity and problem solving.
 Continuing to play in all stages and in all aspects of life is important.

 Discussion topics are topics that you want to discuss with others.
 You might need insights from family, friends or colleagues to figure out how it applies to your life.
 Journalling can also help because it’s a form of active learning.

 Writing helps me think more deeply about a topic and to capture my thoughts at a specific point in time.
-Periodic, reflection enables me to see how my thoughts evolve or if I’ve landed on something that feels right.
+Periodic reflection enables me to see how my thoughts evolve and if I’ve landed on something that feels right.

 Noting references is about capturing the words that resonate with you whether you note the page or jot down the specific words in your journal.
 The references allow you to quickly refer back.

 The one word that resonated with me the most is courage.
 It underpins the entire process of living wholeheartedly.
 Courage is simply speaking openly and honestly about what you’re feeling.
 It’s heroic but not in the way most of us think about acts of courage.

 We're interested in partnerships with brands that share our interests and values.